 Social media platforms in China are vastly different from the west.
 While Facebook, Instagram, and Twitter continue to dominate the western world, China has seen the emergence of many innovative new social platforms.

 In China, people on average spend 5 hours and 50 minutes on the internet, which accounts for one-third of waking time in a day.
 Within the time sent on the internet, Chinese people spend an average of 2 hours and 12 minutes on social media platforms.
 Additionally, iiMedia research shows that more than 40% of Chinese use 3-4 social media applications per day.

-For brands, understanding the various social media platforms in China is crucial to engage with Chinese customers.
+For brands, understanding the various social media platforms in China is crucial to engaging with Chinese customers.

 WeChat is the must-have social commerce platform in China, with over 1.2 billion monthly active users.
 Chinese users spend an average of over 70 minutes a day within the app.
 All this amazing data makes WeChat become one of the most popular choices for brands to get started with social media marketing in China.

 WeChat allows for one-to-one personalized interaction between brands and users.
-In WeChat, brands can create official accounts to share content improve brand image, launch Mini-Programs for deeper engagement with consumers, share videos in WeChat Channel, and directly communicate with consumers through private traffic pools to enhance consumer's loyalty.
+In WeChat, brands can create official accounts to share content to improve brand image, launch Mini-Programs for deeper engagement with customers, share videos in WeChat Channel, and directly communicate with customers through private traffic pools to enhance customer loyalty.